ccason1/balloonsat/studies/study-flight-loop.md

 1. Headless start with WiFi AP for admin.
 2. Graceful power-down on low-battery.
 3. Monitor and manage the lifecycle of sub-processes/threads.
-4. Monitor telemetry for critical conditions.
+4. Monitor telemetry for critical conditions (e.g. motion vs rest).
 5. Monitor power level.
 6. Monitor available memory.
 7. Monitor Iridium channel for uplink availability and commands.